kzzhang/game/README.md

 Simple math game developed for Android
 --
-Made for McHacks 2015 by Patrick Hum and Kevin Zhan
+Made for McHacks 2015 by Patrick Hum and Kevin Zhang

 Game: